growilabs/growi-docs/docs/guide/admin-cookbook/logging.md

 ## Change Log Level

-Add log namespaces separated with a comma to the enviroment vairable `DEBUG` and restart GROWI.
+Add log namespaces separated with a comma to the environment vairable `DEBUG` and restart GROWI.

 ### Example